-In accordance with IFRS 16, effective as of January 1, 2019, after the reporting date the Bank has changed its accounting policies on leasing.
+In accordance with IFRS 16, effective as of January 1, 2019, after the reporting date the Bank has changed its accounting policies related to Leasing.

 As permitted by the Standard, the Bank has not applied the provisions of IFRS 16 to the prior reporting periods; accordingly, the comparative data for 2018 remained presented in accordance with IAS 17 and are therefore not comparable with the data presented for 2019.
-The breakdown of the effects of IFRS 16 first-time adoption is presented in Notes 19e and 24.
+The structure of the effects of IFRS 16 first-time adoption is presented in Note 19e and 24.